mgamble1023/SleepInvestigatoR/README.md

 SleepInvestigatoR is a flexible R function used for processing scored rodent sleep.
 It takes multiple idividual scored sleep files and outputs a single .csv file containing 84 different measures.
 Sleep can be scored in any software of one's choosing as long as scores are output to a .csv file with no header and contains only three states: Wake, NREMS, and REMS.
 Lastly, there are several plotting functions incoporated for quick generation of graphics to immediately check the output of the most commonly reported measures.
 A link to a video can be found at the bottom of this page running through how the function is used.

+Note: I use '' quotes below to indicate what should be typed [as is] **without** quotes and "" double quotes to indicate what needs to be typed **with** quotes in the function.
+R however does not distinguish between different quotes this is just for the clarity within this document.
+It should also be said that R is case sensitive and starts at 1 when counting unlike other languages.

 ## Download R and R Studio

 There are many resources on the internet including videos to help you easily download R. SleepInvestigatoR does not require anything fancy.
 One resource is provided below: